MauricioPatino/portfolio/README.md

 My portfolio deployed using Vercel.
 It uses Particles.JS, Lottie and Tailwind to customize the UI.
-All written in TypeScript.
+All written in TypeScript